Skip to main content

 • Do not manually set back a heat pump’s thermostat at night.
 Without a thermostat specifically designed for heat pump set-back, the electric resistance backup heat will engage when the thermostat is raised in the morning, resulting in much higher energy consumption.

-• Clean or change filters once a month or as needed, and maintain the system according to manufacturer’s instructions.
+• Clean or change filters once a month or as needed, and maintain the system according to the manufacturer’s instructions.
 Filter and coil maintenance have a dramatic impact on system performance and service life.
 Dirty filters, coils, and fans reduce airflow through the system.
 Reduced airflow decreases system performance and can lead to compressor damage if it continues for an extended period.

 • Clean and lubricate the fan motor annually to ensure the required airflow is provided for proper operation.
 The fan speed should be checked at the same time.
 Incorrect pulley settings, loose fan belts, or incorrect motor speeds can all contribute to poor performance.